Do you consider yourself a content marketing professional?

 Pro tip: you can also use Google Sheets to create a to-do list, which is something most content marketers heavily rely on.
 Even with a basic list, you’ll always have a clear idea of what you need to accomplish.

-Despite the fact that Google+ has yet to grow into the social network that the company was hoping for, it still remains a powerful tool for all types of marketing professionals.
+Despite the fact that Google+ has yet to grow into the social media network that the company was hoping for, it still remains a powerful tool for all types of marketing professionals.

 In short, Google+ is a place to connect with others, including business partners, while also sharing content.